Long Awaited NFL Concussion Settlement Clears Supreme Court

 With the settlement moving forward it will still be a while before players receive any money.
 Starting next month the NFL must make six monthly deposits of $20 million into a special account set up for players covered by the settlement.
 By April, the plaintiff’s attorneys must set up the procedures to allow players to start filing claims.
 Medicare has been in negotiations with Christopher Seeger, one of the former players attorney, to address the liens which Medicare can file against class action lawsuit members.
 The Medicare liens would be deducted from the lump-sum settlements received by players.

 It’s been a long road for the injured players and even as the last hurdles are being cleared it will be a while before they can start receiving payment.
 Are the payments adequate for the care, treatment and rehabilitation that the injured players will need for the remainder of their lives?
 And, what about the players who opted-out?
 Will they be compensated for their injuries.
+Here are the kind of issues that are considered expensive may not be covered by insurance and when you can consult your lawyers.

 Football’s legacy has been marred by the injuries sustained by former players and the lawsuit which has been required to provide them with much needed compensation for their injuries and disabilities arising from the sport.
 NeuroNotes has long covered the problems associated with multiple concussions including: CTE, Alzheimer’s, Parkinsonism and other neurological disabilities.
 We are pleased to see the NFL settlement coming to a conclusion.